 Davis.
-Housing cannot be considered in isolation from transportation issues and costs.
-Over the past decade, especially the past five years, there has been an increase in students, faculty, and staff living outside of Davis.
+A key principle in planning for affordable student housing is that housing cannot be considered in isolation from transportation issues and costs.
+As Figure 10 shows, over the past decade and especially the past five years, there has been an increase in students, faculty, and staff living outside of Davis.
 The trend has been especially pronounced for undergraduates and staff.
 Many factors drive these trends, including a cultural preference to live in other communities.